mikenguyen13/data_analysis/_book/25-event-study.md

 To calculate the long-run return ($\Pi_{t=1}^T (1 + E(R_{it}))$) of the benchmark portfolio, we can:

-1. In each period, each portfolio is re-balanced and then compound mean stock returns in a portfolio over a given period:
+1.  **With annual rebalance**: In each period, each portfolio is re-balanced and then compound mean stock returns in a portfolio over a given period:

 $$
 \Pi_{t = 1}^T (1 + E(R_{it})) = \Pi_{t}^T (1 + \sum_{i = s}^{n_t}w_{it} R_{it})